 The Torres del Paine Circuit circumnavigates one of the world's most spectacular mountain ranges.
 The terrain varies from grassy meadows and winding rivers to thick virgin beech forest and snowcapped peaks.
 A highlight is the awe-inspiring view of the Grey Glacier seen from atop the John Garner Pass.

-This tour in 2011 was organized by Hauser Exkursionen, Germany, and led by Swiss tour guide Gabriela Nager and Chilean tour guide Sergio Rebolledo.
+This tour in 2011 was organized by Hauser Exkursionen, Germany and led by the Swiss tour guide Gabriela Nager and the Chilean tour guide Sergio Rebolledo.